How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 In lithium-ion battery manufacturing, the electrode sheet is the fundamental platform for electrochemical energy conversion.
 Its electronic conductivity is a primary determinant of critical cell characteristics, including internal resistance, rate capability, and overall performance uniformity.
 During large-scale production, ambient humidity emerges as a key, yet often variable, process parameter.

 This challenge intensifies for companies with global production footprints across diverse climatic zones.
-Inconsistent humidity control can directly impact electrode quality, leading to undesirable batch-to-beryformance variations.
-Consequently, a systematic investigation into how environmental humidity influences electrode sheet resistance is not only a significant scientific inquiry but also a pressing industrial need for achieving high-standard, precise quality control.
+Inconsistent humidity control can directly impact electrode quality, leading to undesirable batch-to-batch performance variations.
+Consequently, a systematic investigation into how environmental lithium battery humidity exposure influences electrode sheet resistance is not only a significant scientific inquiry but also a pressing industrial need for achieving high-standard, precise quality control.

-We used lithium iron phosphate (LFP) cathode sheets from the same production batch.
-After obtaining baseline resistance measurements on Day 1 (control group), the electrode samples were stored for 24 hours in four distinct humidity environments:
+Lithium iron phosphate (LFP) cathode sheets from the same production batch were used.
+After obtaining baseline resistance measurements on Day 1 (control group), electrode samples were stored for 24 hours in four distinct humidity environments:

 • Glovebox: ~0% RH